Chyna: Personal life

 Laurer's breast implants were custom-made for her after her first implants were ruptured during a wrestling match.
 She had also complained to her plastic surgeon that their largest implants did not suit her frame as she desired.
 The custom implants became the model for the Chyna 2000s, now marketed to large-framed women and female bodybuilders.
 Laurer said she paid $6,000 for them.

 From 1996 until 2000, Laurer dated fellow wrestler Paul "Triple H" Levesque.
 They initially hid their relationship from their co-workers because she felt people might think she "[slept] her way to the top".
 They also lived together for some time.
 There is some debate as to whether Levesque started his relationship with Stephanie McMahon while still with Laurer.
 However, after Laurer's death, her sister Kathy Hamilton told Bleacher Report that while Levesque "was very good to Joanie", the couple disagreed about future family plans (Levesque wanted children and Laurer did not), and that Laurer's addictions and mental health problems also contributed to their breakup.

 Beginning in 2003, Laurer had a tumultuous relationship with fellow wrestler Sean Waltman.
 They were engaged for a period in 2003, then broke up, then became engaged again, a pattern that continued for the next two years.
 In 2004, they released a sex tape which was filmed in 2003.
 Eager for a repeat success, the company that released Paris Hilton's celebrity sex tape obtained the footage, edited it, and released it under the name 1 Night in China.
 It sold over 100,000 copies, with Laurer and Waltman earning a share of the profits.
 Laurer, however, maintained that she did not earn any money from the release.
-In January 2005, she was arrested for domestic assault after allegedly beating Waltman.
+In January 2005, she was arrested for domestic assault after allegedly beating Waltman in front of his children.

 On February 8, 2007, a visibly upset Laurer appeared on Larry King Live to speak about her friend Anna Nicole Smith, who had died earlier that day.
 Laurer said that she "knew it was coming" because of how the media ridiculed Smith, and she drew parallels between the plight of Smith and herself.
-However, the wife of the CEO of Trim Spa, Monique Goen, stating that Smith did not consider Laurer a friend.
+However, the wife of the CEO of Trim Spa, Monique Goen, stated that Smith did not consider Laurer a friend.

 After leaving the WWF, Laurer was unable to use the name "Chyna" because of its trademark.
-She began using the name "Chynna Doll" for public appearances.
+She began using the name "Chyna Doll" for public appearances.
 In November 2007, she legally changed her name to Chyna.